Andrew Wood (singer): Mother Love Bone and final years (1988–1990)

 Wood and Hagar started playing with Stone Gossard and Jeff Ament of Green River, which disbanded in 1988, on occasion performing as the cover band Lords of the Wasteland.
 Former Green River guitarist Bruce Fairweather joined the lineup; former 10 Minute Warning and Skin Yard drummer Greg Gilmore replaced Hagar, forming Mother Love Bone in the same year.

 The band soon signed a deal with PolyGram, and, through their own subsidiary label Stardog released a six-song EP, Shine, in 1989.
 John Book, of Allmusic, stated that the EP "contributed to the buzz about the Seattle music scene."
 The rest of the year the band toured, including shows supporting The Dogs D'Amour; they also recorded their debut album.

 With high expectations for the album, Wood checked himself into rehab for heroin addiction, hoping to get clean before the album was released.
 In 1990, the band continued to play shows in Seattle, waiting for the release of their album, Apple.
 Wood died weeks before the release of the record.

 Death

 On March 16, 1990, Wood was found in a comatose state by his fiancée Xana Lafuente, having overdosed on heroin.
-He was taken to Harborview Hospital and placed on life support.
+He was taken to Harborview Medical Center and placed on life support.
 On March 19, physicians suggested that Wood be removed from life support and he was pronounced dead at 3:15 pm that day.
 The official cause of death recorded on Wood's death certificate is hypoxic encephalopathy.

 Apple was released posthumously later in the year, receiving positive reviews.
 David Browne of The New York Times wrote that "Apple may be one of the first great hard-rock records of the 90s" and that "Andrew Wood could have been the first of the big-league Seattle rock stars."